Pavan-220405/distilbert-vs-tinybert-fake-news/README.md

-### Open the PDF if .ipynb doesn't get displayed.
+### Open the PDF if .ipynb doesn't show up.
 You can download it for verification

 # Fake News Classification using DistilBERT and TinyBERT